thyaravind/thyaravind.github.io/index.md

 # Other projects

-## Data Visualization
+## Exploratory Data Analysis
-**[CO2 Emissions Dataset]**: This is a exploratory and practise project where I used pandas and matplotlib libraries to visualize the data from CO2 Emissions dataset which was originally posted on [Kaggle].
+**[CO2 Emissions Dataset]**: This is a exploratory and practise project where I used pandas and matplotlib libraries to visualize the data from CO2 Emissions dataset which was originally posted on [Kaggle](https://www.kaggle.com/thyaravind/eda-emissions-footprint).